Jakob Ammann

-Jakob Ammann (also Jacob Amman, Amann; 12 February 1644 – between 1712 and 1730) was an Anabaptist leader and namesake of the Amish religious movement.
+Jakob Ammann (also Jacob Amman, Amann; 12 February 1644 – between 1712 and 1730) was a Swiss Anabaptist leader and the namesake of the Amish religious movement.

 Personal life

-The full facts about the personal life of Jacob Ammann are incomplete and have been mostly speculative up until recent decades.
-Since the late 1990s more research has filled in some of the gaps and a basic outline of his life is now conceivable.
+The full facts about the personal life of Jacob Ammann are incomplete and have been mostly speculative until recent decades.
+Since the late 1990s, more research has filled in some of the gaps and a basic outline of his life is now conceivable.

 Early life and family

-Jakob Ammann was born on 12 February 1644 in Erlenbach im Simmental, Canton of Bern, Switzerland, to Michael and Anna (née Rupp) Ammann.
-Erlenbach church records note the baptism of a Jacob Ammann on 12 February 1644, who was probably the Jakob Ammann from whom the Amish received their name.
+Jakob Ammann was born on 12 February 1644 in Erlenbach im Simmental, Canton of Bern, Switzerland to Michael and Anna (née Rupp) Ammann.
+Erlenbach church records note the baptism of a Jakob Ammann on 12 February 1644, who was probably Ammann.
 His grandfather has been identified as Ulrich Ammann.
 All three Ammanns were tailors.
 Jakob was third in a family of six children.
 He probably received limited formal education.
-On 37 official documents signed by Jakob, only his initials appear, with most of them having a nearby note that Jakob was not able to write, so he only "made his mark".
+On 37 official documents signed by him, only his initials appear, with most of them having a nearby note that Ammann was not able to write so he only "made his mark".
 However, on three documents, his signed name does appear, although twice it was probably written for him by someone else; once, with the same style of writing as his initials, appear the poorly formed letters "J. AMME", which is assumed to be his own writing.
-Because he asked for letters to be read in one meeting, it is assumed he was not able to read, or possibly only poorly.
+Because he asked for letters to be read in one meeting, it is assumed he was not able to read or could do so only poorly.
 He did better financially than the average person of his time.

 Jakob was married to Verena Stüdler, but very little is known of her beyond her name.
 They had at least one daughter and one son, Baltz.

 Jakob’s father and one of his sisters also joined the Anabaptist movement.
 His brother Ulli, 18 years his junior, was also an Anabaptist and is known for his moderating tone in the attempts at reconciliation between the Amish and Reist sides.

 Conversion to Anabaptism

-On 12 March 1671 he is noted as the sponsor for a baptism in the state church.
-In June 1680, government correspondence from Oberhofen asked counsel from authorities in Bern on how to deal with a Jakob Ammann who had "become infected with the Anabaptist sect".
+On 12 March 1671, he is noted as the sponsor for a baptism in the state church.
+In June 1680, government correspondence from Oberhofen asked for counsel from authorities in Bern on how to deal with a Jakob Ammann who had "become infected with the Anabaptist sect".
 This is the first known reference to Ammann as an Anabaptist.
 This indicates a conversion to Anabaptism sometime between 1671 and 1680.
-Sometime between his conversion and 1693 he was ordained to the ministry, possibly by Hans Reist, who would later become one of his greatest opponents.
+Sometime between his conversion and 1693, he was ordained to the ministry, possibly by Hans Reist who would later become one of his greatest opponents.